pawelgrzybek/pawelgrzybek.com/content/posts/2021-10-21-i-built-a-thing-price-monitor-using-aws-cdk-lambda-dynamodb-and-ses.md

 ## Price monitor architecture

 Everything starts from a scheduled EnventBridge rule (`ScheduledEvent`) that triggers the Lambda function (`PriceCheckLambda`) every so often (in my case, 15 minutes).
 This function reads current product prices stored in DynamoDB (`PriceTable`), compares with a current price online and updates DB accordingly.
 Updates in DynamoDB trigger a second Lambda (`NotificationLambda`) that sends an email to my mailbox.
+Done!

 ![Price monitor architecture diagram](/photos/2021-10-21-1.jpg)